ElixScript/Movie-Rating-Analytics/README.md

-# Movie Rating analytics with visualaization
+# Movie Rating analytics with visualisation